Learn how to transform a builder-grade vanity with paint and new hardware, giving the bathroom a chic, updated look!

 Want to see the before and after?
 (Always my favorite part!)

-I’d say it’s a little better! 🙂 I think the vanity area now fits in nicely with the rest of our master bathroom, which we totally demolished down to the studs and built back up last year…
+I’d say it’s a little better! 🙂 I think the vanity area now fits in nicely with the rest of our primary bathroom, which we totally demolished down to the studs and built back up last year…

 Bathroom upgrades can be tough, but they don’t always have to be expensive– it’s amazing what a little bit of paint can do to transform a builder-grade vanity!
-The master bedroom is almost finished, so watch for the big reveal later this week!
+The primary bedroom is almost finished, so watch for the big reveal later this week!

 Have you done any bathroom upgrades lately?